i Light Singapore returns for another immersive experience! Here's what you can look forward at this year's festival.

 i Light Singapore’s 2026 theme is based on movement – the power of motion and how it becomes part of art itself.
 Throughout the festival, visitors can discover how every gesture, from a tiny step to a gentle touch, can spark change.
 The artworks aim to encourage conversations and reflections on changing the environment, no matter how small the action.

-What installations can we look forward to?
+What installations can you look forward to?

+Did someone say more interactive elements?
+We got you covered.
 Over at the Mist Walk, festivalgoers can step into Where the Wildflowers Grow.
 This installation, created from reclaimed metal offcuts and recycled carpet, comes alive and sways with a gentle, rhythmic glow when you touch it.
-Don’t forget to check out Arch Flower at Raffles Place Park – you’ll be delighted by funky-looking arches glowing in pink and green.

 The fun continues at the entrance of Marina Bay Link Mall, where you can pick up sensor-activated spray cans and unleash your creativity on Infinite Graffiti, a 5m-long digital graffiti wall.
+Go wild with designs and remember to make them as colourful as possible.

 Who are the rising stars of i Light Singapore 2026?